Logiqx/tech-docs/Services/Databases/MySQL/README.md

 After experimentation, I've ended up leaving the asynchronous I/O subsystem (native AIO) enabled.

-Switching it off did not appear to have any noticeable impact when running MySQL in Docker.
+Switching it off did not appear to have any discernible impact when running MariaDB in Docker.

 ```sh
 innodb_use_native_aio=ON